What's Up Next sports calendar / What's On Today

 HIGH SCHOOL BASEBALL

-4:30 p.m. — St. Michael the Archangel Catholic vs. Van Horn at Roper Stadium
+5 p.m. — Heritage Christian vs. St. Michael the Archangel Catholic at Legacy Park

 HIGH SCHOOL GIRLS SOCCER